Skip to content

 Priors Haven Carmichael painting

 Today, people mainly associate the Longsands with Tynemouth.
 But in the past, the Haven was Tynemouth’s most popular spot for visitors and bathers.
-This is because before the railway was built, getting to Tynemouth was a rather more difficult task and was the preserve of people with relatively higher incomes and leisure time at their disposal.
-In the 18th and 19th centuries, people would typically arrive at the Haven by boat and when steam vessels were in use, they would land at either Rogerson’s Jetty that ran out from the Spanish Battery, or at the Pier just past where the four posts remain today.
+This is because before the railway was built, getting to Tynemouth was a rather more difficult task and was the preserve of people with higher incomes and leisure time at their disposal.
+In the 18th and 19th centuries, people would typically arrive at the Haven by boat and when steam vessels were in use, they would land at either Rogerson’s Jetty that ran out from the Spanish Battery, or at the Pier, just past where the four posts remain today.

 If you keep your eyes peeled as you walk along the Pier, you will come across a ceramic doll’s head buried in the cement between two of the granite blocks.
 It was inserted there as a Victorian curiosity and it is apparently good luck to touch it.
 There’s a very worn counterpart at the end of the South Pier as well.